Algeria's Dairy Industry: An In-Depth Analysis

 Milk Processing and Product Output

-The country processes about 2.1 billion liters of milk per year.
-Key dairy products include:
+The country processes around 2.1 billion liters of milk annually.
+Among the key dairy products, Algeria produces:

 Key Enterprises in the Dairy Market

-Several notable enterprises are driving the growth of Algeria's dairy industry:
+Several enterprises are steering the growth of Algeria's dairy industry:

 - Giplait: A major public sector company involved in milk processing and dairy manufacturing.

-- Laiterie Soummam: Among the largest private dairy firms in Algeria, known for its wide range of dairy products.
+- Laiterie Soummam: One of the largest private dairy firms in Algeria, known for its wide range of dairy products.

 - Alrawabi Dairy Company: A newly established firm with significant foreign investment, focusing on modern dairy practices.